hackforla/website/CONTRIBUTING.md

 - an “easiest” option (this version is fine for use at hackforla): This option would take just over 4GB.
 - a “more up to date” option (not required but optional if you want it): This option prompts you to go to install an 8GB package manager called Homebrew.
-- Other option: If your computer is low on space, you can use this [tutorial](https://www.datacamp.com/community/tutorials/homebrew-install-use) to install XCode Command Tools and a lighter version of Homebrew and then install Git using this command: ```$ brew install git```  which in total only uses 300MB.
+- Other option: If your computer is low on space, you can use this [tutorial](https://www.datacamp.com/community/tutorials/homebrew-install-use) to install XCode Command Tools and a lighter version of Homebrew and then install Git using this command: `$ brew install git` which in total only uses 300MB.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>

-***
+---

 ### **1.3 Dev setup (3): Fork the repository**